zhfkt/ComplexCi/README.md

 If users want to experience the quick/best result of the raised algorithm for DataCastle Competition, they can follow the steps:

+* Compile the ComplexCi code according to the above instruction on windows/linux or just use the current binary file under windows in the Release zip

-* Download zip files networks.zip containing 8 datasets from https://github.com/zhfkt/ComplexCi/releases/download/v0.1/networks.zip and extract it under data/ .
+* Download zip files networks.zip containing 8 datasets from https://github.com/zhfkt/ComplexCi/releases/download/v0.1/networks.zip and extract it under data/ in the project ComplexCi.
 That’s say, the path of 8 dataset files will be

 ```
 data/networks/model1.csv